PRodriguez19/MMG3320-5320/docs/assignments/week1_assignment.md

 ### Task 1:
-* On Terminal, open the manual page for the `rm` command.
-Skim through the information.
-What does the addition of the `-i` argument to `rm` do?
+* In the terminal, open the manual page for the `rm` command and skim through the information.
+What effect does adding the `-i` option to `rm` have?

-* Quit the `man` buffer page and come back to your command prompt.

-> **Tip** - If the manual page within the Terminal is hard to read , the manual exists online too.
-For example, here is the linux manual page for `cp`. https://man7.org/linux/man-pages/man1/cp.1.html In addition to the arguments, you can also find good examples online; ***Google is your friend.***

 ### Task 2: